The GALAH Survey: Accreted stars also inhabit the Spite Plateau: Gaia-Enceladus-Sausage member selection

-Figure~\ref{fig:initial_ges_selection_dynamics} shows our selection of \gaia-Enceladus stars --- $(-0.5<\jphi<0.5)~\jphiunits$ and $\sqrt{\jr}>30~\jrunits$ --- in a variety of parameter spaces that have been used to explore stars in the halo of the Milky Way.
-There are a total of 94 stars in our \gaia-Enceladus selection box.
-From the orbital properties, three further groups of stars are identified for comparison to our \gaia-Enceladus sample, and these regions are also highlighted on Figure~\ref{fig:initial_ges_selection_dynamics}a: \begin{itemize} \item 111 retrograde orbiting halo stars ($\jphi<0~\jphiunits$ and $\sqrt{\jr}<25~\jrunits$); \item 214 prograde orbiting stars that will be a mixture of halo and dynamically thick disk stars ($[0<\jphi<1]~\jphiunits$ and $20<\sqrt{\jr}<25~\jrunits$); \item 196,509 disk stars, which are highly likely to have formed \textit{in situ} ($\jphi>0.9~\jphiunits$ and $\sqrt{\jr}<15~\jrunits$). \end{itemize}
+We combine bins 1 and 2 to be the selection of GSE stars and highlight those stars in a variety of observational spaces on Figure~\ref{fig:initial_ges_selection_dynamics}.
+Three additional groups of stars are identified for comparison to our GSE sample, and these regions are indicated on Figure~\ref{fig:initial_ges_selection_dynamics}a.
+The details of these selections are as follows: \begin{itemize} \item 93 GSE stars: $(-0.5<\jphi<0.5)~\jphiunits$ and $\sqrt{\jr}>30~\jrunits$; \item 102 retrograde orbiting halo stars: $\jphi<0~\jphiunits$ and $\sqrt{\jr}<25~\jrunits$; \item 208 prograde orbiting stars that will be a mixture of halo and dynamically thick disk stars: $[0<\jphi<1]~\jphiunits$ and $20<\sqrt{\jr}<25~\jrunits$; \item 196,619 disk stars, which are highly likely to have formed \textit{in situ}: $\jphi>0.9~\jphiunits$ and $\sqrt{\jr}<15~\jrunits$. \end{itemize}